-We’ve previously written about how we run Unito on “Seasons” and “Episodes” instead of quarters, in case you were wondering about that. 🙂
+(We’ve previously written about how we run Unito on “Seasons” and “Episodes” instead of quarters, in case you were wondering about that.)

-This also makes it super easy to show your Millennial job candidate the career path that he or she is on when taking the role, and get them excited about what it’s going to mean to work with you.
+This also makes it super easy to show your millennial job candidate the career path that he or she is on when taking the role, and get them excited about what it’s going to mean to work with you.
 Millennials are the learning generation: they’ve adapted to the pace of technological change and expect that they will always need to learn more to stay relevant in their fields.
 This means that when hiring millennials, you need to show them how they will be learning, challenging, and growing while working for you, and laying out job role and responsibilities early on in the talk with candidates is the best way to do so.

-Write the job posting & publish
+Write the job posting and publish

-This is the easy part at this point, because you’ve done all of the hard work of figuring out what the role will need to do already.
-There are probably literally millions of examples of almost any kind of job post out there; go look for one that seems like a good fit to you and tailor it to match.
+This is the easy part at this point, because you’ve already done all of the hard work of figuring out what the role will need to do.
+There are probably millions of examples of almost any kind of job post out there; go look for one that seems like a good fit to you and tailor it to match.
 There are a few pieces that are unique to what we do when hiring millennials, though.
 Our format for job postings goes like this:

-- Company 1-paragraph overview
+- Company one-paragraph overview

-- Role 1 paragraph overview
+- Role one-paragraph overview

 - What you will do (detailed job description)